slbabin/shopping-list4/README.md

  - Be able to see the total cost of items on the shopping list to help the user stay within their budget.

  # Technologies Used
- - [Django](https://www.djangoproject.com/) - a free and open-source, Python-based web framework that follows the model–template–views (MTV) architectural pattern.
+ - [Django](https://www.djangoproject.com/) - free and open-source, Python-based web framework that follows the model–template–views (MTV) architectural pattern.
- - [Python](https://www.python.org/) - a high-level, general-purpose programming language.
+ - [Python](https://www.python.org/) - high-level, general-purpose programming language.
-- [Bootstrap](https://getbootstrap.com/) - a free front-end framework for faster and easier web development.
+- [Bootstrap](https://getbootstrap.com/) - free front-end framework for faster and easier web development.
 - [HTML](https://en.wikipedia.org/wiki/HTML) - the standard markup language for Web pages.
-- [CSS](https://en.wikipedia.org/wiki/CSS) -  a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
+- [CSS](https://en.wikipedia.org/wiki/CSS) -  style sheet language used for describing the presentation of a document written in a markup language such as HTML.
-- [JavaScript](https://en.wikipedia.org/wiki/CSS)- a lightweight interpreted  programming language with first-class functions.
+- [JavaScript](https://en.wikipedia.org/wiki/CSS)- lightweight interpreted  programming language with first-class functions.
-- [Balsamiq](https://balsamiq.com/) - a user interface design tool for creating wireframes (sometimes called mockups or low-fidelity prototypes).
+- [Balsamiq](https://balsamiq.com/) - user interface design tool for creating wireframes (sometimes called mockups or low-fidelity prototypes).
-- [Github](https://en.wikipedia.org/wiki/GitHub) - a platform and cloud-based service for software development and version control using Git.
+- [Github](https://en.wikipedia.org/wiki/GitHub) - platform and cloud-based service for software development and version control using Git.
-- [Gitpod](https://www.gitpod.io/) - a cloud development environment to efficiently and securely develop software.
+- [Gitpod](https://www.gitpod.io/) - cloud development environment to efficiently and securely develop software.
-- [Codeanywhere](https://codeanywhere.com/) - a cross-platform cloud integrated development environment (IDE), alternative IDE to Gitpod.
+- [Codeanywhere](https://codeanywhere.com/) - cross-platform cloud integrated development environment (IDE), alternative IDE to Gitpod.
-- [ElephantSQL](https://www.elephantsql.com/) - a PostgreSQL database hosting service.
+- [ElephantSQL](https://www.elephantsql.com/) - PostgreSQL database hosting service.
-- [Heroku](https://heroku.com) - a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- [Heroku](https://heroku.com) - platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 # Testing
 ## User story testing
 ##### About The app
 *As a User I want to understand what the app is about.*
-- On the app start page there is information that- cleary tells the user the purpose of the app.
+- On the app start page there is information that cleary tells the user the purpose of the app.

 ##### Register
 *As a User I can Create an account so that I can add my items to the shopping list.*